ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 \end{align*}
 $$

 Finally, we would compare the two calculated probabilities to infer whether the pet was a dog or a monkey.
+All the model parameters (the priors for each class and the feature probability distributions) need to be approximated from the training set.
+The priors can be calculated by the relative frequency of each class in the training set, e.g. $$P(C_k) = \frac{\text{# of samples in class }C_k}{\text{total # of samples}}$$.
+The feature probability distributions can be approximated with [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
+Concretely, we will create some trainable Gaussian distributions for the features and have Tensorflow estimate their parameters ($$\mu, \sigma$$) by minimizing the negative log-likelihood, which is equivalent to maximizing of log-likelihood.
+We already did this in [a previous minimal post](https://ekamperi.github.io/mathematics/2020/12/26/tensorflow-trainable-probability-distributions.html).

 ## Pros and cons of naive Bayes classifier
 Advantages of naive Bayes classifier: